dirko/pyhacrf/IDEAS.md

 # Some design ideas

+Some thoughts to explore how to put this program together.

 ## General - memory vs computation
 To speed training up as much as possible, I think a lattice must be constructed for each training example and then kept in memory.
 During training as much time as possible must then be spent on the calculations (obviously).